 We strive to make our trainings and workshops accessible in a variety of ways, including providing trainings for free and sliding scale rates, providing interpretation, translation, and technical assistance, and working in partnership with community organizations and local journalists to tailor our events.

 Large organizations are asked to pay full price or a donor rate to help support organizations with fewer resources.

-Lead Trainer Mia Henry (she/her/hers) is the founder and principal of Freedom Lifted, a company providing civil rights tours to the Deep South and social justice trainings using a historical lens.
+Mia Henry (she, her) is the founder and principal of Freedom Lifted, a company providing civil rights tours to the Deep South and social justice trainings using a historical lens.
 Mia has more than 18 years of experience in nonprofit management, social justice facilitation, leadership development, and history education.
 Most recently, she served as the Executive Director of the Arcus Center for Social Justice Leadership at Kalamazoo College and the founding director of the Chicago Freedom School.